My Family History: A Comprehensive Report 3024 words [Essay Example]

 As women gained more social freedom in American society, many of them gained the courage to deviate from the religious teachings that had been imposed upon them.
 Education and gender roles in my family were too closely related to leave either topic out.
 My immediate section of the family, which includes me, my mother, and my grandmother, is very progressive and forward thinking.
 Unfortunately, my grandmother’s older siblings got stuck with more socially strict values ingrained into them, and today my mother’s siblings and all their children are some from Christian and fully conservative.

-Along the way, over the span of about 16 years, they had some kids.
-Kevin, Robyn, Sean, and Maureen.
+Along the way, over the span of about 16 years, they had some kids: Kevin, Robyn, Sean, and Maureen.
 For quite a while Sean was their star child, because he was intelligent and talented in several sports.
 Kevin wasn’t as bright, and not much was expected of either Robyn or Maureen.
 Kevin went to college, obtained a business degree, and went into advertising.
 He’s had two wives, neither with significant careers; his son had a pharmaceutical career and his daughter is a drug addict.
 I don’t think imposed gender roles really affected how they turned out.
-Robyn attended secretarial school, worked as a secretary, had two husbands and never really had to take care of herself.
-Unfortunately, a few years ago, her husband died, and she was quite helpless in doing all of the things that normal adults do – like filing taxes and paying bills.
+Robyn attended secretarial school, worked as a secretary, had two husbands, and never really had to take care of herself.
+Unfortunately, a few years ago, her husband died, and she was quite helpless in doing all the things that normal adults do—like filing taxes and paying bills.
 Sean went to college, also received a business degree, and went into sales, which has made him the most financially successful of the 4 siblings.
 He has had one wife, who coincidentally also worked as a secretary for a long time, and they’ve had three children together.
 They’re the most religious of the four main branches of my family, they go to church weekly and pray before every dinner, both things that none of the other Morris’ do.
 Their nuclear family most closely matches the model that my great grandparents set for their kids.
 Their sons Ryan and Danny were expected to go to college and become successful by having meaningful, well-paying careers, and that’s pretty much exactly what they’ve done.
 Some small part of Sean and his wife expected Kelly to marry a nice man and settle down real soon.
-In this day and age sexism is covert and hidden in passive comments, and that’s how exactly how Sean’s family oppresses their daughter.
+In this day and age sexism is covert and hidden in passive comments, and that’s exactly how Sean’s family oppresses their daughter.
 With less than enthusiasm from her parents, she went to college, got a nice job, had a kid without getting married, and is now raising her daughter and working in medical sales.
-I suspect Kelly was more independent that her parents expected because of the major changes in American life there were going on when she was growing up.
+I suspect Kelly was more independent than her parents expected because of the major changes in American life that were going on when she was growing up.
 The advent of the internet, laptops, and cell phones played a huge part in her childhood, and I believe a lot of parents during the 80’s and 90’s didn’t know how to let their kids into this digital world properly.

 Get a custom paper now from our expert writers.